isomerpages/sp-5gacademy/resources/events/_posts/2022-01-20-post-Transforming Industrial Operations with ARVR, 26 Jan 2022, 2:30 pm.md

 In this second edition of a 3-part ARVR webinar series, hear how ARVR projects with organisations such as Lockheed Martin, DB Schenker and Caterpillar are making real business impact.

-Join us on Wednesday 26 January, 2:30pm to 4:30pm.
-Click on the image below, scan the QR code or click [here](https://imda-pixel.sg/event/302) to register.
+Join us on Wednesday 26 January, 2:30pm to 4:30pm. <br> Scan the QR code in the picture below or click [here](https://imda-pixel.sg/event/302) to register.

 # Details
 **DATE: 26 JANUARY 2022 <br>